pencil-code/pencil-code/doc/readthedocs/pcdevelopment/howtogit.rst

 A classic branching horror story goes like this: you create your branch, happily work on your changes for a while, and when you finally try to rebase onto ``master``, you discover that ``master`` has evolved into a completely different timeline.
 Now you’re staring at a kaiju-sized merge conflict wondering if you should fake your own death and start a new career.

-To avoid this future therapy bill, the best practice is to regularly rebase ``master`` into your branch:
+To avoid this future therapy bill, the best practice is to regularly merge ``master`` into your branch:

 .. code:: bash

+    $ git switch documentation  # make sure your are on your branch
-    $ git rebase master
+    $ git merge master          # merge master into your branch

 By doing this often, any conflicts you hit will be smaller, friendlier, and less likely to question your life choices.

-If you keep rebasing as you work, merging your branch later will feel less like boss-level combat and more like a polite handshake.
+If you keep merging as you work, merging your branch later will feel less like boss-level combat and more like a polite handshake.

 Pushing branches